-Ten tips for light and lighting for macular degeneration
+Ten tips for light and lighting for Macular Degeneration (AMD)

 Good lighting can be extremely effective in making everyday life easier.
 Many people with visual impairment, such as macular degeneration, are not aware of this.

 Patients suffering from macular degeneration find it increasingly difficult to read, and household activities also require a great deal of effort.
 The right lighting can provide relief for those affected.

 Ten tips for light and lighting in the home, office and workplace with macular degeneration